Raiden1411/zabi/docs/pages/api/abi_utils/encode_function.md

 `encodeAbiFunction` takes in 3 parameters.

-- a allocator used to perform any sort of memory allocations.
+- an allocator used to perform any sort of memory allocations.
 - a ABI function specification.
 - a tuple of values that the type corresponds to the given set of parameters.